Karum (trade post)

+Etymology

+The Akkadian word karum "... derives from the mercantile quarter of Mesopotamian cities, which were usually just beyond the city walls, at a convenient landing place by the main waterway."

 History

-Early references to karu come from the Ebla tablets; in particular, a vizier known as Ebrium concluded the earliest treaty fully known to archaeology, known variously as the "Treaty between Ebla and Aššur" or the "Treaty with Abarsal" (scholars have disputed whether the text refers to Aššur or to Abarsal, an unknown location).
-In either case, the other city contracted to establish karu in Eblaite territory (Syria), among other things.
-“The word derives from the mercantile quarter of Mesopotamian cities, which were usually just beyond the city walls, at a convenient landing place by the main waterway.”
+Early references to karu come from the Ebla tablets; in particular, a vizier known as Ebrium concluded the earliest treaty fully known to archaeology, known as the Treaty between Ebla and Abarsal.
+Nevertheless, it is also sometimes referred to as the "Treaty between Ebla and Aššur", because some scholars have disputed whether the text refers to Aššur or to Abarsal, an unknown location.
+In any case, the other city contracted to establish karu in Eblaite territory (Syria), among other things.

+During the 2nd millennium BC, Anatolia was under the sovereignty of Hatti and later Hittite city-states.
+By 1960 BC, Assyrian merchants had established the karu, small colonial settlements next to Anatolian cities, which paid taxes to the rulers of the cities.
+There were also smaller trade stations which were called mabartū (singular mabartum) or wabartum.
+The number of karu and mabartu was probably around 20.
+The most important karu were Kanesh (modern Kültepe in Kayseri Province), Purušhattum or Purushanda (possibly Acemhöyük), and Durhumit or Durmitta (modern location disputed).
+Others included Alişar Hüyük (Ankuva (?) in antiquity) in modern Yozgat Province (probably a mabartum) and Boğazköy (Hattusa in antiquity) in modern Çorum Province.
+After the establishment of the Hittite Empire, the karu disappeared from Anatolian history.

-Sargon the Great (of Akkadia) who likely destroyed Ebla soon afterward, is said in a much-later Hittite account to have invaded Anatolia to punish Nurdaggal, the king of Purushanda (in Anatolia), for mistreating the Akkadian and Assyrian merchant class in the karu there.
+Sargon the Great (of Akkad) is said in a much-later Hittite account to have invaded Anatolia to punish Nurdaggal, the king of Purushanda, for mistreating the Akkadian and Assyrian merchant class in the karu there.
 However, no contemporary source mentions that to be the case.